-Luca Raimondi (1977) is a young Italian artist based in Palermo, Sicily.
+Luca Raimondi (1977) is an Italian artist based in Palermo, Sicily.

-Following a classical atelier-like approach he spent years of drawing, color and light study and getting deep knowledge of materials.
+Following a classical atelier-like approach he has dedicated years to draw, to study color and light and to get deep knowledge of materials.
 He was trained with Marc Dalessio and Nathan Sowa, and through the study of Old Masters.

 Luca works from life, painting ordinary objects in his studio, and travelling and painting the nature “en plein air”.